danielbalagula/plainview-class/README.md

 - What restrictions will we place on user input? (word length, characters, allowable words, etc.)
 - Do we want edges to be curved or rigid?
 Rigid
 - Do we want a seperate data structure for argument titles?
 What is the performance difference?
+- Do we want to denormalize certain data structures (Holding aggregate values instead of complex queries)? <- Will have to measure performance evetually
+- Is it more efficient to register a reply button click on a node click, or is it more efficient to have a unique id to each reply button?